DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.2.2 🔴Libraries
     - **Software library (Code Libraries)**: a pre-written collection of components (classes, procedures, scripts etc) that do specific tasks, useful to other components (e.g. software libraries for encryption algorithms, managing network connections, or displaying graphics)
+    - Software libraries are groups of pre-created code by other developers that can be used to integrate into your code.
+This saves developers 📝time when creating a program by reusing code that has already been made by others.
     - Shared software libraries contain 📝reusable code, improving developer's efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
     - Code libraries are packages of reusable functions that may be incorporated into individual development projects.
         - shared libraries can also include many security issues (e.g. Heartbleed), and devs should be aware of the origins of the shared code that they use, and keep informed about any security vulns that might be discovered in these libraries